Elder Law vs. Estate Planning in Washington

 Common questions families ask

-Do I need an elder law attorney or an estate planning attorney?
+What is the difference between an elder law attorney and an estate planning attorney in Washington?

-Is it ever too late to do estate planning?
+Is it too late to update estate planning documents after a senior has health problems?

 Does having an estate plan mean we don’t need elder law planning?